yuhtuna/326GitWorkflowLabStudent-Group22/README.md

 ## How to Set Up The Lab

-1. Fork the template
+1. Fork this template repository (have only ONE student do this)
-2. Add all contributing TAs to the list of repository contributors
+2. Add all contributing students to the list of repository contributors
 3. Create ticket in Issue's tab
 4. Clone your fork:
    ```bash